Autism Test

 How should results be interpreted?

-Scores indicate the presence and severity of traits in the assessed domains.
-Results are not a standalone diagnosis and should be considered with clinical history and additional assessment when needed.
+Scores reflect the presence and relative severity of autistic traits across each domain.
+A total score of 65 or above is generally indicative of elevated traits warranting further evaluation.
+Results are not a standalone diagnosis and should always be considered alongside clinical history and additional assessment data.

 WHAT THE TEST MEASURES